HaikuArchives/BeShare/README.md

 BeShare
 ===================
-BeShare is a BeOS/Haiku-native file sharing program.
+BeShare is a Haiku-native filesharing program.
 It operates similarly to other such programs (Napster, Hotline, etc) but with a few advantages:

 - BeShare allows you to upload or download any type of file, not just mp3.